McIntosh (apple)

-The McIntosh (/ˈmækᵻn,tɒʃ/ MAK-in-tosh), McIntosh Red, or colloquially the Mac, is a cultivated apple variety, designated the national apple of Canada.
+The McIntosh (/ˈmækᵻn,tɒʃ/ MAK-in-tosh), McIntosh Red, or colloquially the Mac, is a cultivated variety of apple, considered to be the national apple of Canada.
 The fruit has red and green skin, a tart flavor, and tender white flesh, which ripens in late September.
-An all-purpose apple, the McIntosh may be eaten raw, cooked, or used to make apple sauce.
+An all-purpose apple, the McIntosh may be eaten raw, baked, cooked, or used to make apple cider and apple sauce.

 John McIntosh discovered the original McIntosh sapling on his Dundela farm in Upper Canada in 1811.
 He and his wife cultivated it, and the family started grafting the tree and selling the fruit in 1835.
 In 1870, it entered commercial production, and became common in Ontario, Quebec, New England, and New York after 1900.
-While still produced in large quantities, the fruit's popularity fell in the early 21st century in the face of competition from varieties such as the Ambrosia, Gala, and Honeycrisp.
+While still produced in large quantities, the fruit's popularity fell in the early 21st century in the face of competition from newer varieties such as the Ambrosia, Gala, and Honeycrisp.

 Jef Raskin, an employee at Apple Computer, named the Macintosh computer line—later abbreviated to "Mac" in 1999—after the cultivar.

 Description

-The McIntosh, or McIntosh Red (nicknamed the "Mac"), is the most popular apple cultivar in eastern Canada and the northeastern United States.
+The McIntosh, or McIntosh Red (nicknamed the "Mac"), is one of the most popular apple cultivar in eastern Canada and the northeastern United States.
 It also sells well in Eastern Europe.
+So well-known is this variety that its taste has become a category of its own.

 A spreading tree that is moderately vigorous, the McIntosh bears annually or in alternate years.
 The tree is hardy to at least USDA Hardiness zone 4a, or -34 C. 50% or more of its flowers die at -3.1 C or below.
+It can be a pollinating partner for many other varieties.